Dongping-Chen/ISG/readme.md

 This evaluation method and benchmark is designed for evaluating interleaved generation in four levels: Structural, Block, Image, and Holistic.
 It is an well established testbed for model can perform both multimodal understanding and generation such as [Show-o](https://github.com/showlab/Show-o) and [Anole](https://github.com/GAIR-NLP/anole).

 ### Environment Setup
-Given that we mainly use GPT-4o for VQA in *Image* and *Block* level as well as MLLM-as-a-Judge in *Holistic* level, you can simply setup by: `pip install openai`.
+Currently, we switch to [Openrouter](openrouter.ai) for api calling.
+Given that we mainly use `openai/gpt-4.1` for VQA in *Image* and *Block* level as well as MLLM-as-a-Judge in *Holistic* level, you can simply setup by: `pip install openai`.

+You should also set up your own config in `ISG_eval/config.yaml`.
+You should input your openrouter api, default model for judging here.

 ### Repository Management